SurveyMonkey/public_api_docs/includes/_collectors.md

-width | Width of your popup | Integer height | Height of your popup | Integer border_color | Border color surrounding the survey | Hex string is_branding_enabled | Whether the email has SurveyMonkey branding | Boolean headline | Title of the modal window surrounding the survey | String message | The message below the headline | String sample_rate | The percentage of people who will see your popup | String
+width | Width of your popup | Integer height | Height of your popup | Integer border_color | Border color surrounding the survey | Hex string is_branding_enabled | Whether the popup has SurveyMonkey branding | Boolean headline | Title of the modal window surrounding the survey | String message | The message below the headline | String sample_rate | The percentage of people who will see your popup | String